juno-v/Memory/README.md

 # PROJECT SUMMARY
 Memory is a full stack application that serves as a journaling system.

 # Live Demo Website
 You can demo the application here: https://desolate-reaches-32477.herokuapp.com/#/home <br/>
-*(this repo and deployment does NOT have Amazon Web Services image upload functionality. scroll further for information how to use AWS image upload in the project)*
+*this repo does not have Amazon Web Services image upload enabled out of the box* <br/>
+*the repo contains the code necessary to do so, scroll down to AWS section for further instructions* <br/>

 Username: juno
 Password: juno

 # Built with
-React, Redux, HTML, CSS, PostrgreSQL, Node, Express, Material UI, Amazon Web Services S3 Buckets *(see package.json for full list of dependencies)*
+React, Redux, Passport, HTML, CSS, PostrgreSQL, Node, Express, Material UI, Amazon Web Services S3 Buckets *(see package.json for full list of dependencies)*

 # Getting Started